Flanderization

-Flanderization is the process through which a fictional, formerly complex character's essential traits are oversimplified to being their entire personality, or at least exaggerated while other traits remain, over the course of a serial work.
-The term Flanderization was coined by TV Tropes in reference to Ned Flanders of The Simpsons, who was caricatured over the show's run from a friendly and good-hearted neighbor among other characteristics while maintaining his Christian faith into a dogmatic, evangelical "bible-thumper".
-Flanderization has been analyzed as an aspect of serial works, especially television comedies, that demonstrates a work's gradual decline.
+Flanderization is the process through which a fictional character's essential traits are oversimplified and exaggerated to the point where they constitute their entire personality over the course of a serial work.

+The term Flanderization was coined by TV Tropes in reference to Ned Flanders of The Simpsons, who was increasingly caricatured over the show's run from a friendly and good-hearted Christian neighbor, among other characteristics, into a dogmatic, evangelical "Bible-thumper".

+Flanderization is often associated with and cited as a consequence of "jumping the shark", a term used to demonstrate a creative work's gradual decline in quality which leads to a sudden decline in popularity.

 Definition and etymology

-Flanderization is the process through which a single element of a character's personality, often an originally mild element, is inflated in importance over the course of work until it becomes their primary defining characteristic.
-The term was coined by TV Tropes, a wiki focused on popular culture, in reference to the character of Ned Flanders.
-Flanders himself is a complex example of flanderization, having undergone the process in the middle seasons of the show before once again returning to a similar portrayal to his original one.
+Flanderization is the process through which a single element of a character's personality, often an originally mild element, is inflated in importance over the course of a work until it becomes the character's primary defining trait.
+The term was coined by TV Tropes, a wiki that collects and documents descriptions and examples of plot conventions and devices in fiction and pop culture, in reference to the character of Ned Flanders of the TV-Show "The Simpsons".

+Flanders himself is a complex example of Flanderization, having undergone the process in the middle seasons of the show before once again returning to a similar portrayal to his original one.
 Originating as "perhaps the only genuinely well-meaning, good-natured person in Springfield", Flanders was originally intended to be an ideal ("annoyingly perfect") neighbor who served as a contrast and foil for Homer Simpson.
 As a devoutly religious and church-going man, his faith was intended to serve as a contrast to Homer's lack of religious sophistication.
 However, over the course of the show's run, Flanders was simplified into a religious fundamentalist whose Christianity was his primary defining characteristic.

-While flanderization is primarily discussed in the context of fictional characters, it has also been applied to real people and historical events.
+While Flanderization is primarily discussed in the context of fictional characters, it has also been applied to real people and historical events.